Writing A Book Description By Thinking Like A Copywriter

 You can either get the reader’s attention or lose it in a few short seconds.

-You want to keep the reader’s attention after that, but the first few words are where you really need to hook your potential book buyer.
+You want to keep the reader’s attention after that, but the first few words are where you need to hook your potential buyer.

 You can’t and shouldn’t mention every angle of the story.

-Two to three hundred words should be about right for a good book description.
+One hundred and fifty to two hundred words is about right for a book description.

-You do not have to stick to this number precisely, but it is a good rule of thumb to use.
+You don’t have to stick to this number precisely, but it is a good rule of thumb.

-I am sure if you write four hundred words, it won’t have an adverse effect.
-But don’t write an entire page.
+If you write four hundred words, it may not have an adverse effect.
+But remember, you’re writing a short description, not a book.

 Your book description shouldn’t be from the author’s point of view.